 I’ve been “gone” for a little over a year now, and the long and the short of it is that my marital relationship suffered a sudden and irreversible breakdown—with an anniversary nearly that of our recent more conspicuous quake—and I’ve not really felt like working through that in this space.
 There’s nothing particularly gossip-worthy about it.
 We muddled along, as people do, until we realized that the muddling was hurting us and our children more than un-muddling might.
 I’m grateful that our split has been relatively amicable and that our co-parenting relationship is strong.

-In the meantime, I’ve been writing regularly (but in a more private format), launched yet another business so I could self-support with a somewhat flexible schedule, moved to a little house that I have a love/hate relationship with, and taken a good number of flower pictures in my new neighborhood.
+In the meantime, I’ve been writing regularly (but in a more private format), launched yet another business so I could self-support with a somewhat flexible schedule, moved to a little house that I have a love/hate relationship with (Update: and since have moved again!
+5/21/2018), and taken a good number of flower pictures in my new neighborhood.
 Because when you’re in transition, focusing on natural wonders is the thing to do, no?

 In any case, I’m feeling like I may start to reemerge here.
 My fingers itch to write for public consumption, it’s just a matter of setting aside time to put my own thoughts down in between what I do for clients.
 Sometimes that’s easier said than done, but then that would be the case for any “real” job, so it’s not a unique struggle.

-I’ve taken the additional step of separating my writing and art.
-I’m still building the new art site, but decided this one had to go live because if I waited for the art site to be ready… it might be winter before I start posting here again.
+I’m considering separating my writing and art sites.
+I’m still playing around with the art site, but decided this one had to go live because if I waited for the art site to be ready… it might be winter before I start posting here again.
 So, here it is…

 You might ask what’s up with the wonky tri-colored logo.
 So, to answer that question: my business site uses fuchsias, and my art site uses blues.
 In a bid for continuity, I’ve combined them.

 In any case, that’s what new with me.
 How about you?